 Fashion Open Studio: Bhukram – Nature as Inspiration

-Our third COP26 event in partnership with Fashion Open Studio provides a tour of natural-dyed cotton brand Bhukram's studio in a village in north-eastern Thailand to see their work and design process.
+Our third COP26 event, in partnership with Fashion Open Studio, provides a tour of natural-dyed cotton brand Bhukram's studio in a village in north-eastern Thailand.

 The Missing Pillar Talks 2022